Research Experience for Teachers

 - Physics I & II

 - Project Lead the Way

-- Participants are expected to dedicate 40 hours per week to working with faculty mentors, graduate students and industry engineers in one of the five projects described in the next section.
+- Participants are expected to dedicate 40 hours per week to working with faculty mentors, graduate students and industry engineers in one of the projects described in the next section.

 - Participants are expected to write a research report and develop a lesson plan at the end of the program related to your research experience.